NajmiAchraf/NajmiAchraf/README.md

 - 💞️ I love to work on projects, that are about education.

-- 🌱 I’m currently, I am developing realtime applications with Python.
+- 🌱 I’m currently, I am developing real-time applications with Python.

 ## Tech stack